valeriomazzeo/VMViewControllerDataSource/README.md

 Every row or item created with a view controller data source is either a `VMViewControllerTableViewDataSourceCell` or a `VMViewControllerCollectionViewDataSourceCell` which has the view controller's view attached to its subviews hierarchy.

 The view controller data source acts as datasource for your `UITableView` or `UICollectionView`.

-Through message forwarding your view controller can implement the `VMViewControllerTableViewDataSource` protocol and can respond to all the methods that are needed to build the table or the collection view.
+Through message forwarding, your view controller can implement the `VMViewControllerTableViewDataSource` protocol and can respond to all the methods that are needed to build the table or the collection views, that can be then further customized with their standard delegate methods.

 ## Installation